molgenis/Imputation/README.md

 ```
 * studyData: Name of your project
 * genomeBuild: The genomebuild of your data
-* referenceGenome: The reference genome to phase against, currently supported: gonl and 1000G
+* referenceGenome: The reference genome used for imputation, currently supported: gonl and 1000G
 * run: Name of the run (e.g. run01)

 ### 3) Copy generate_template.sh to this directory and change the default settings to match your project